DoubleStyx/Krysalis/README.md

    A successful test run will output confirmation that all steps were completed successfully.

-### Additional Notes

-- **Environment Variables**:

-  - Ensure that any environment variables required by the graphics SDKs are correctly set.
-  - On Windows, you may need to restart your command prompt or IDE after setting environment variables.

-- **Platform-Specific Considerations**:

-  - On **macOS**, remember that Vulkan functions are implemented via MoltenVK on top of Metal.
-  - On **Linux**, make sure your GPU drivers support Vulkan.

 ## Planned Features and Architecture

 The Krysalis renderer will feature a growing list of advanced rendering techniques as the project matures: